neozenith/data-vis-101/README.md

 # In one terminal run webpack build task which monitors for changes
 npm run build:dev

-# Run Express Server which monitors changes to dist/
+# Run HTTP Server which serves dist/
-npm run serve
+npm run serve:dev

 # Open in a browser http://localhost:3000/